 - Reddened, hard skin

 How is dyshidrotic eczema diagnosed?

 You may be diagnosed by a general healthcare provider or a dermatologist.
 A dermatologist is a healthcare provider who specializes in skin diseases.

 Your healthcare provider will ask about your health history and your symptoms.
-Tell him or her about contact you’ve had to possible irritants.
+Tell them about contact you’ve had to possible irritants.
 You will also have a physical exam.
 Your provider will need to make sure your symptoms aren’t caused by other conditions.
 These may include allergic contact dermatitis, ringworm, herpes, or a rare autoimmune disease.
 You may also have tests such as:

 - Skin scraping or biopsy.
 This is done to check for infection or other causes of the rash.

 - Patch skin testing.
 This test looks for allergic causes.

 - Blood tests.
 These are done to check for an autoimmune cause.

 How is dyshidrotic eczema treated?

 - Moisturizing lotion or cream.
 This helps treat dry skin.